 What challenges does Johnson face in explaining risk management to the hospital board?
 “The biggest struggle we are having now is showing them that cybersecurity is not just an IT problem, not just a problem that can be solved with technology; it is a business continuity issue.
 If something big happened, it is going to be a problem for the business, not just for IT.
 It could impact patient care.”

 Are healthcare IT security officials doing a better job of banding together to share information and best practices?
 “I think that could definitely could be improved, ”Johnson said.
 “The new breed of security professionals is more willing to share information and best practices.
 We partner with the federal government’s Northern California Regional Intelligence Center, and a lot of healthcare organizations in the area do.”

-One of the topics Johnson is going to be addressing at the Health IT Summit in San Diego is strengthening security of legacy systems.
+One of the topics Johnson is going to be addressing at the Health IT Summit in San Diego, and also in San Francisco in April, is strengthening security of legacy systems.
 “The biggest thing we are looking at is medical devices,” he said.
 “One of our big initiatives for 2018 is to do a holistic assessment of how our medical devices are configured and procured, and not just looking at the technical aspects, but policy, procedures and process.
 For instance, lab devices are running Windows XP embedded, so how do you deal with that?
 It couldn’t even be patched against WannaCry.
 So it gets down to network segmentation issues.”

 Get the latest information on Health IT and attend other valuable sessions at this two-day Summit providing healthcare leaders with educational content, insightful debate and dialogue on the future of healthcare and technology.